davidben/x509-alg-none/draft-ietf-lamps-x509-alg-none.md

 If an application accepts id-alg-unsigned as part of a certification path, or in any other context where it is necessary to verify the X.509 signature, the signature check would be bypassed.
 Thus, {{consuming-unsigned-certificates}}
-prohibits this and recommends that applications not treat id-alg-unsigned differently from any other previously unrecognized signature algorithm.
+prohibits this and recommends that applications treat id-alg-unsigned the same as any other previously unrecognized signature algorithm.
+Non-compliant applications risk vulnerabilities analogous to those described in {{JWT}} and
-Non-compliant applications that instead accept id-alg-unsigned as a valid signature risk of vulnerabilities analogous to {{JWT}}.
+{{Section 1.1 of ?I-D.ietf-jose-deprecate-none-rsa15}}.

 The signature in a self-signed certificate is self-derived and thus of limited use to convey trust.
 However, some applications might use it as an integrity